mcievents/interview-test-java/README.md

 Submitting Your Code For Evaluation
 -----------------------------------

-When you are finished and ready to submit your work, first push all your changes up to the GitHub repository.
-Then, use GitHub to open a pull request.
-This will notify us that your project is ready for review.
+When you are finished and ready to submit your work, use the following command to generate a series of patch files with all of your changes:

+    git format-patch origin/master

+This will create one or more numbered patch files.

+Send an email with the patch files attached to the person who sent you this test.
+If you have git set up to send email, you may also use the `git send-email` command to do this.